 Other Vehicle Moving Violations

 The use of red-light cameras has come under fire, leading more than one Florida lawmaker to dismiss thousands of pending red-light camera cases.
 Citations for lawful right turns on red lights and “rolling rights” are all too common.
 Contact a qualified Central Florida traffic defense attorney before paying this type of citation or if you have any questions.

 Unless otherwise posted, the maximum speed limit in Florida is 55mph.
 Residential and business areas have a speed limit of 30mph, and interstates have a maximum speed limit of 70mph with a minimum speed limit of 50mph.

 Despite posted speed limits, it is against the law to drive faster than what is considered reasonable for the current driving conditions.
 Therefore if the posted speed limit is 70mph with a minimum of 50mph, but weather conditions make it unsafe to drive faster than 40mph, a driver going 60mph would still be breaking the law.

 Conversely, driving too slow is also against the law.
 Drivers are never to drive so slow that they impede or block the normal flow traffic unless it is necessary to maintain safe operation of the vehicle or it is in compliance with the law.

 You should contact a Central Florida traffic defense lawyer soon after being issued a citation.
-Our experienced traffic defense attorneys will offer you a FREE consultation so you can fully understand the legal process and the law as it applies to your specific situation.
+Our experienced traffic defense attorneys will offer you consultation so you can fully understand the legal process and the law as it applies to your specific situation.
 Before you make any decisions, and before you go to court unprepared, you should know your rights and you should know your options.